mwalker7919g/PhD_projects/README.md

 - hello

-## 2 - Train 3DCNN
+## 2 - Train 3D-CNN

 Once the dataset was created, we trained a 3-dimensional CNN to estimate liquid properties, either by classification into categories or regression (estimate a value).
-For preliminary results, see (link)
+For preliminary results, see ([a relative link](./figs/results_hpo.png))

 ## 3 - Model inference